YYT Safe Travels

 Coming to YYT?
 Here’s what you need to know to ensure Safe Travels.

-In alignment with public health recommendations and Transport Canada requirements, we require everyone at St. John’s International Airport, including employees and travellers, to always wear a mask or face covering inside the terminal building.
-Facial coverings are an added layer of protection and are especially helpful in settings where physical distancing is not possible.
+In alignment with public health recommendations and Transport Canada requirements, everyone at St. John’s International Airport, including employees and travellers, must wear a mask inside the terminal building.

 - persons who have breathing problems or are unconscious

 - persons who are unable to remove the mask on their own

 Our doors are open to passengers and greeters.
 Please be mindful of the number of greeters picking up the same passenger as physical distancing protocols must be met.

 Pick Up / Drop Off.
 When picking up or dropping off a passenger at the designated curbside area, please stay in your car and do not leave your vehicle unattended.

 Airport Ground Transportation.
 Our contracted ground transportation services have revised protocols in place to ensure the safety of both drivers and passengers.
 The number of passengers per vehicle has been reduced, and each car is cleaned once the passenger(s) disembarks.